Buy Car Insurance Online

 Crash tests involve advanced and sophisticated technology and electronics, such as sensors, cameras, and analysis software.
 This helps to analyse the impact of an accident, which is both visual and in-depth.

-What Is the Role of Crash Test Dummies?
+What is the Role of Crash Test Dummies?

 As discussed earlier, a car crash test is usually done with the help of dummies placed inside vehicles.
 They come in various sizes, representing various percentile and gender, simulating human beings during an accident.
 Three types of instrumentation are seen in a crash test dummy: